The Material Flow diagram allows you to visually define the flow of materials from source to destination.

 |

-Process - processing equipment. |
+Process - processing equipment to split and transform material. |

 |